Monarch butterfly: Butterfly gardening and monarch waystations

 The practice of butterfly gardening and creating "monarch waystations" is commonly thought to increase the populations of butterflies.
 Efforts to restore falling monarch populations by establishing butterfly gardens and monarch waystations require particular attention to the butterfly's food preferences and population cycles, as well to the conditions needed to propagate and maintain milkweed.

 For example, in the Washington, D.C., area and elsewhere in the northeastern and midwestern United States, common milkweed (Asclepias syriaca) is among the most important food plants for monarch caterpillars.
 Within its range it can be found in a broad array of habitats from croplands to pastures, roadsides, ditches and old fields.
 The plant typically grows to a height of 3-5 feet (0.9-1.5 m), but can reach 8 feet (2.4 m) in ditches and gardens.
 A USDA conservation planting guide for Maryland recommends that, for optimum wildlife and pollinator habitat in mesic sites, a seed mix containing 30 seeds for each square foot of planting area should have 17.0% A. syriaca by weight and 6.0% by seed.

 However, monarchs prefer to lay eggs on A. syriaca when its foliage is soft and fresh.
 Because monarch reproduction peaks in those areas during the late summer when milkweed foliage is old and tough, A. syriaca needs to be mowed or cut back in June through August to ensure that it will be regrowing rapidly when monarch reproduction reaches its peak.
-Similar conditions exist for showy milkweed (A. speciosa) in Michigan and for green antelope horn milkweed (A. viridis), where it grows in the Southern Great Plains and the Western United States.
+Similar conditions exist for showy milkweed (A. speciosa) in Michigan and for green antelopehorn milkweed (A. viridis), where it grows in the Southern Great Plains and the Western United States.
 Further, the seeds of A. syriaca and some other milkweeds need periods of cold treatment (cold stratification) before they will germinate.